A Unified Joint Optimization of Training Sequences and Transceivers Based on Matrix-Monotonic Optimization: Unified Optimization of the Training Sequence and the TPC

 \subsection{Joint Optimization using the Receiver's Estimated CSI at the Transmitter}

-In this section, we investigate the case in which the transmitter and the receiver both have the same estimated CSI, assuming that a feedback channel is available between them.
-In this case, based on the above mathematical formulation along with the our TPC optimization, the joint optimization problem can be further rewritten as follows: This is equivalent to the following by replacing the sum power constraint ${\rm{Tr}}(\bm{F}\bm{F}^{\rm{H}}) \le P_{\rm{D}}$ by (\ref{power_constraint_3})
+In this case, based on the above mathematical formulation along with our TPC optimization, the joint optimization problem can be further rewritten as follows: This is equivalent to the following by replacing the sum power constraint ${\rm{Tr}}(\bm{F}\bm{F}^{\rm{H}}) \le P_{\rm{D}}$ by (\ref{power_constraint_3})

 Similar to \textbf{P. 17}, based on the definition of ${\bm{\widetilde F}}$ in (\ref{Definition_F}), \textbf{P. 23} can further be reformulated as By exploiting that all elements of $\bm{H}_{\rm{W}}$ are i.i.d. random variables, \textbf{P. 24} is equivalent to